msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 - check for current `stage` (e.g. only showing request for payment documentation during `'Assessment'`)
 - or anything that can be expressed in a JSON query expression.

-The `category` is either `'Question'` or `'Information'`.
+The `element_type_plugin_code` is associated with the **element type plugin**, where the definitions of each element will be coming from.

-'Questions' elements will require responses from the Applicant and 'Information' elements are only structural or for visualisation.
+The `is_required` determines which 'Question' elements that are compulsory (when visible, defined by the **visibility_condition**).

-When the element category is 'Question' it also uses `is_required` and `is_editable` to determine its state.
+The `is_editable` determines which 'Question' elements should be editable in which conditions. e.g. A questions that should be editable depending on the selected option of a previous Question; A question that is only editable when the **application stage** changes.

-More detailed description of question elements coming soon: `validation`, `parameters`.
+More detailed description of question elements coming soon: `parameters`, `default_value` and `validation`.

 ### element type plugin